-- 1) Student generation rates for the Central Maui District; - 2) Recent statewide public school construction costs per student; - 3) The statewide percentages of students in permanent school facilities; - 4) The area-distinct construction cost factors for the twenty-six geographically defined cost districts; and - 5) The number of single family and multi-family dwelling units in the development.
+- 1) Student generation rates for the West Maui District; - 2) Recent statewide public school construction costs per student; - 3) The statewide percentages of students in permanent school facilities; - 4) The area-distinct construction cost factors for the twenty-six geographically defined cost districts; and - 5) The number of single family and multi-family dwelling units in the development.

 Student generation rates were discussed earlier in this document.
 Recent public school construction costs per student are from the 2007 Hawaii School Impact Fee Working Group Report.
-The construction cost factor is 1.15 for Wailuku and 1.25 for Makawao, as specified in Act 245.
-Most of the Central Maui Impact District is in the Wailuku Cost District; however, a portion of the Kihei area is in the Makawao Cost District.
+The construction cost factor is 1.30 for West Maui, as specified in Act 245.